Client-side resources are resources processed by the client (opposite to server-side resources, processed by the server).

 {CONTEXT} was implemented to support context paths with Lycia source files (.4gl and .fm2 sources, .qxtheme theme files).

-So, when you refer to a public client-side resource from your 4gl code, .fm2 source, or .qxtheme theme file, you must use {CONTEXT}/public/logo.png
+So, when you refer to a public client-side resource from your 4GL code, .fm2 source, or .qxtheme theme file, you must use {CONTEXT}/public/logo.png.

 When you refer to a public client-side resource from your .js scripts or .css styles, you can use /public/logo.png.

-At runtime, {CONTEXT} is replaced with the address of the webserver from which the application was loaded.
+At runtime, {CONTEXT} is replaced with the address of the web server from which the application was loaded.

-the application URL is
+For example, the application URL is

 http://localhost:9090/LyciaWeb/run/default/label_03_image.exe